htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

       DynamicSlot = True
       SlotType = "Dynamic"

-These attributes may be used in a ``START`` expression for the purposes of creating detailed policies.
+These attributes may be used in a :macro:`START` expression for the purposes of creating detailed policies.

 A partitionable slot will always appear as though it is not running a